jwalton922/InMemoryTridentStateTest/README.md

 I was having issues with an in memory Trident State with more than one executor.
 I posted a question to the Storm dev email group, which is at the bottom.

 I figured out a solution to my problem of an in memory Trident State in multiple executors with queries that needed to access some/all of the States.
 The "trick" is to do a broadcast in the DRPC topology before the stateQuery(), which sends the query to all the trident states.
 Then to combine the results, you can use an Aggregator.
-You can see an exampleat: https://github.com/jwalton922/InMemoryTridentStateTest/blob/master/TestTopology/src/main/java/com/mrcy/testtopology/TestTopologyBuilder.java
+You can see an example at: https://github.com/jwalton922/InMemoryTridentStateTest/blob/master/TestTopology/src/main/java/com/mrcy/testtopology/TestTopologyBuilder.java

 Here's the email: